Rekord/rekord-pouchdb/README.md

-# neurosync-poucbdb
+# rekord-poucbdb

-A neurosync binding to poucbdb - implementing Neuro.rest, Neuro.live, & Neuro.store.
+A rekord binding to poucbdb - implementing Rekord.rest, Rekord.live, & Rekord.store.

-The easiest way to install is by using bower via `bower install neurosync-poucbdb`.
+The easiest way to install is by using bower via `bower install rekord-poucbdb`.